Eat Safe inspections

 Food hygiene legislation and best practice

-Food hygiene legislation in Jersey is different to the United Kingdom.
-The Food Safety (Jersey) Law 1966 deals with many aspects of food hygiene, including:
+Your Eat Safe rating is based on The Food Safety (Jersey) Law 1966 which deals with many aspects of food hygiene, including:

 - unfit food